IT Agility is Key to a Digital Transformation Strategy

 - A hybrid cloud is a mix of on-premises resources, private cloud, and public cloud services like AWS or Microsoft Azure, with the ability to orchestrate and manage workloads between them.
 Some hybrid clouds are used mainly for applications, where others incorporate infrastructure as well.
 The advantages of a hybrid cloud are high availability and the capability to handle extraordinary amounts of interactivity, with little impact on performance.

 - Managing multi-cloud environments is complex.
 Managing pools of resources from on-premises and various cloud resources is challenging.
 A multi-cloud management solution greatly eases administration by providing a single, centralized platform for automating application delivery, managing workloads, and optimizing the overall infrastructure.
-In a commissioned study conducted by Forrester Consulting on behalf of CenturyLink, 82% of firms found hybrid cloud management software to be extremely or very helpful in achieving agility.

 - Finally, IT agility requires secure global connections.
 Where security used to be an after-thought in infrastructures and application development, it’s now a critical component.
 But security and performance is a balancing act.
 The connections customers use to access your applications must be encrypted to protect sensitive information, while maintaining the same flexibility and reliability as the cloud environment itself.